 When addressing inappropriate behavior on the school bus drivers use progressive steps for less serious behaviors.
 Our goal is to share expectations and "remind and reteach."
 When a student receives a referral that means progressive steps to change behavior have not worked or the behavior was serious enough to warrant a first offense referral.
-Additional information on bus expectations and how violations are handled is attached.
+Check your Student/Parent Code of Conduct for additional information on bus expectations and how violations are handled.
+(See below)

 Are school buses safe?

 School buses are thoroughly inspected for safety by the NCDMV each year.
 Additionally, our buses are inspected by certified school bus mechanics on a monthly scheduled basis and routinely serviced.
 Traveling in a school bus is the safest form of ground transportation in the world.